EricZimmerman/VoronTools/Sensorless.md

 In those cases, simply adjust the values up or down by 1 (depending on if its hitting to hard, or not homing all the way) then save, restart, and test again.

-Eventually you will find that sweet stop.
+Eventually you will find that sweet spot.

 Enjoy!